LingAdeu/hotel-booking-cancelation-prediction/README.md

 Prioritize minimizing false negatives (missed cancellations) due to their higher cost compared to false positives.

 ## Data
 This project utilizes a dataset containing booking information from a Portuguese hotel.
+The dataset can be accessed [here](https://github.com/LingAdeu/hotel-booking-cancelation-prediction/blob/main/data/dataset.csv)

 ## Methods
 The project uses a classification approach to predict booking cancellations.
 The focus is on minimizing False Negative Rate (FNR) due to its higher cost implication compared to False Positive Rate (FPR).